XSLT

 Consider a real XSLT transform for generating invoices.
 You need to:

-Standard XSLT can handle the XML transformation.
-Extensibility handles everything else — the parts where the stylesheet needs to talk to the outside world.
+Standard XSLT handles the XML transform itself.
+Extensibility handles everything else: the parts where the stylesheet connects to the outside world.

 C# parallel: